 Whilst it’s possible to stay for a couple of days and experience all there is to see, it’s the perfect size to consider exploring just in one day to break up your journey from other parts of Albania.

-If you’re staying in Saranda, it’s only an hour and a half away making Gjirokaster the perfect place for a day trip and enough time for your to see all the Gjirokaster attractions you can!
+If you’re staying in Saranda, Gjirokaster is only an hour and a half away by public transport making Gjirokaster the perfect place for a day trip and enough time for your to see all the Gjirokaster attractions you can!
+But what are the best things to do in Gjirokaster when you’re there on your day trip?

 Gjirokaster Castle is the highlight of the town and the views are worth every second of heaving up the hill.
 The castle and the hill it stands on has been the site of human habitation since the 8th Century BC, with it ever evolving as it became under the control of the Byzantines, Ottomans, Italians and Albanians.